aquilesC/aquiles.me/content/lower the barrier to writing.md

 The advantage of having an offline tool is that I can write without distractions.
 I can start even before opening the browser and its infinite tabs of unfinished things to read, reply, or catch up with.

 ### Publishing Second
 Once I started having a small body of work, of interlinked notes, it was time to make them publicly available.
 There are many different ways of achieving the same.
 One is to use Github pages, which will automatically compile the notes with Jekyll.
 Gatsby seems to be what most people use these days.
-I went for building my own (see: [[how i built this website]]).
+I went for building my own (see: [[how I built this website]]).

 I make no distinction between notes and articles.
 Some notes are just longer (see [[What happens when notes become long]]).
 I know some people read them because they have commented about them, but I do not keep stats. [[I don't track the visitors]] of this website, not only for [[user privacy online]], but also to be completely free to write whatever I want, without self-biasing me to pursue a bigger viewership.